Child and Adolescent Psychotherapy

 Rachel Veerman qualified in Child Art Psychotherapy from the School of Medicine at University College Dublin in 2007 and from the School of Psychotherapy at St Vincent's University Hospital in 2019.
-She holds diplomas in Integrative Supervision and Jungian Psychotherapy and is trained in Trauma Therapy, CBT and Systemic Family Therapy.
-She is a fully accredited member of the Association of Child Art Psychotherapists, acap.ie.
+She holds diplomas in Integrative Supervision and Jungian Psychotherapy and is trained in Trauma Therapy, CBT, Motivational Interviewing and Systemic Family Therapy.

 Rachel's Services